 Musical Theatre consists of two major areas of study: Performance and Production.
 Performance consists of vocal production, movement and acting and areas of development will include vocal technique, choreography, character development and interpretation, and stage presence.
 Production includes stage management, sound, lighting, sets, costumes, hair and make up and props.
 Learning will be centered on the preparation and performance of a musical, and open auditions will be held.
 You may register for this course to indicate interest but the class list will be determined by a successful audition.
-Classes are generally held on Tuesdays and Thursdays from 3:45-5:30, with some Saturdays and increased rehearsal time closer to the performance dates.
+This is a full year course offered every other day of the school cycle at lunch.